priyalaggarwal/al-folio/_posts/2021-01-17-startup-vs-corporate.md

 ---
 layout: post
-title:  Startup vs Established Company – how I went about choosing my first job after MSCS
+title:  Startup vs Established Company – how I went about choosing my first job after Master's
-date:   2021-01-16 16:40:16
+date:   2021-01-17 16:40:16
 description:
 ---

 <img class="img-fluid rounded z-depth-1" src="{{ site.baseurl }}/assets/img/job1.jpg">

 Although the meme illustrates my feelings exactly, I felt very fortunate enough to receive multiple job offers in the middle of the pandemic.
-This blog post illustrates one of the difficult decisions I had to make in my job search and how I went going about it – choosing between a startup and big company.
-In my case, it was the Machine Learning Engineer position at Twitter and SnorkelAI.
+This blog post elaborates one of the difficult decisions I had to make in my job search and how I went going about it – choosing between a startup and big company.
+In my case, it was the Machine Learning Engineer position at one of the few top tech companies (hereby called Chatter) and <a href="https://snorkel.ai/" target="blank">SnorkelAI</a>.

 ### High level priorities
 Before meditating on the details, I want to set my high-level priorities straight (listed in decreasing order here) -
 1.	##### Immigration
-I am an international student and need an H1b visa to be sponsored by the employer to continue my employment in the US.
+I am an international student and need an H-1B visa to be sponsored by the employer to continue my employment in the US.
 2.	##### Maximizing my learning experience
 For my first job after master’s, my motivation is to maximize my learning experience and build transferrable skills.
 3.	##### Stability of the company